jundalisay/spblist/content/en/research/sarkar/katha/chapter-06b.md

+---
+title: "ASTHANAJI RECEIVES BABA’S GRACE"
+heading: Chapter 6b
+weight: 14
+description: "Next morning again there was a call from that office and when I presented myself before Asthanaji, he seemed ready to go out"
+image: "/covers/katha.png"
+author: Nagina
+---

-Next morning again there was a call from that office and when I presented myself before him, he seemed ready to go out.
+Next morning again there was a call from that office and when I presented myself before Asthanaji, he seemed ready to go out.

 When I asked, he told me that he was going to Baba for initiation.
 He asked me also to accompany him.

-I refused and said, “It would not be proper on my part as Baba had instructed me just to give His postal address to you and you should find out his residence yourself.
+I refused and said:

+“It would not be proper on my part as Baba had instructed me just to give His postal address to you and you should find out his residence yourself.
 For me to do anything beyond this would be a violation of His instructions, which I am not prepared to do at any price.
 Baba is all knowing and all pervading.
 Whatever we do is in full knowledge of Baba.”

-I therefore, requested Asthanaji not to make me violate His instructions in anyway.
+I therefore, requested Asthanaji not to make me violate His instructions.

 At this, Asthanaji told me that he would drive the car himself.

 There would be neither the driver nor the orderly with him.
 As there are so many cross roads in Monghyr with which he was not familiar, he therefore wanted me to guide his way only until he reached a point outside Monghyr and on the road to Jamalpur, then he would reach the place himself.
 I agreed to do this much.